 - External Funding Opportunities

 - Travel Funding

 Seattle is not a cheap place to live.
 One housing option is the on-campus housing available for both single students and families.
 However, it fills up rapidly, so be sure to get your reservation in as early as possible; even then, you might be put on the waiting list and have to wait until after the start of Autumn quarter before you can move in.

 A variety of off-campus rental housing is available: rooms in boarding houses or shared apartments can usually be found.
-To locate rental housing, you can try the classified advertisements in the Seattle Times, UW Daily, or craigslist, for example.
+To locate rental housing google uw rental housing or Seattle rental housing.